-What's a Good Food Truck Concept?
+What Is a Great Food Truck Concept?

 Food Trucks Are More Than Sandwiches

-You definitely should not feel limited to just burgers or sandwiches or pizza when it comes to choosing a food truck theme.
 Food trucks have come a long way since the days of the ice cream man or selling burgers and dogs.
 Today, there seems to be a food truck for nearly every kind of cuisine available, from gourmet cupcakes to Austrian bratwurst to Vietnamese lemongrass chicken tacos.

-Local Foods are a Popular Food Truck Theme
+Local Foods Are a Popular Food Truck Theme

 Food Trucks Get Fancy